joeax/svidget/README.md

 <!-- rest of SVG widget -->
 ```

+As you can see Svidget allows you to use a simple declarative syntax with the SVG document itself.

-There are 3 artifacts to a widget: **params**, **actions**, and **events**.
+There are 3 main objects in a widget: **params**, **actions**, and **events**.

 > **Params** - these are the data endpoints.
 They can be read from and set at any point during the widget's lifecycle.

 > **Actions** - these are your action endpoints (aka methods).
 They are abstractions to underlying functionality in the widget.
-They can represent a single function, mutliple functions, or nothing at all.

 > **Events** - these represent notifications from the widget.

-In addition to these, params and actions also have events when they are set or invoked.
+In addition to these, params and actions also have events that you can subscribe to when they are set or invoked.
+See the API for more information.

 Ok so now that we have an SVG widget, let's use it on a page: